Pentonit/RPIptz-visca-ip/README.md

 2. make sure you have the virtual environment installed on your raspberry pi:

 `sudo apt-get update`
 `sudo apt-get install python3-venv`
-`sudo apt-get install -y python3-pyqt5 qt5-qmake qtbase5-dev python3-yaml`

-3. set up a virtual environment to keep your dependencies separate from your system's Python:

-`python3 -m venv venv`

-4. Activate the virtual environment:

-`source venv/bin/activate`

-5. Install the required dependencies:

-`pip install -r requirements.txt`

-6. deactivate the virtual environment:

-`deactivate`
+3. make sure the run script is executable:

+`chmod +x run.sh`

-7. Connect your hardware:
+4. Connect your hardware:
 - Connect the MCP3008 to the Raspberry Pi's SPI pins
 - Connect the analog joystick to the MCP3008
 - Connect the touchscreen display

-8. Configure your cameras:
+5. Configure your cameras:
 - Edit the `config/config.yaml` file to match your camera IP addresses and ports
 - Or use the configuration UI in the application

-9. Run the application:
+6. Run the application:

 `./run.sh`

-or

-`python3 src/main.py`

 ## Joystick Configuration